StuartRiffle/ragtag-tiger/README.md

 ```
 python ragtag.py --index-load my/index --query "Really though, why?"
 ```
 This is **still** slow, because the index can take a long time to load.
 It's just not as slow as re-indexing everything.
-To minimize overhead, try to either submit all your queries in one run, or just leave the program idle in "chat mode" when not in use.
 Use `--verbose` to see actual timings.

+To minimize overhead, try to either submit all your queries in one run, or leave the program idling in "chat mode" for ad-hoc use.

 # Inference